jon-freed/freelawmachine/README.md

 Want to help develop Free Law Project functionality?

-Use this repository and the steps below to build your own virtual machine and ready-to-run development environment for the [Free Law Project](https://github.com/freelawproject), and the [CourtListener repository](https://github.com/freelawprojectcourtlistener) and website app in particular.
+Follow the steps below to build a development environment for the [Free Law Project](https://github.com/freelawproject) components like the [CourtListener repository](https://github.com/freelawprojectcourtlistener) website.
 You will also be able to build new or custom Vagrant boxes and contribute back to this freelawmachine repository.

-This repository and the steps are an alternative to the manual process [described](https://github.com/freelawproject/courtlistener/wiki/Installing-CourtListener-on-Ubuntu-Linux) in the CourtListener [wiki](https://github.com/freelawproject/courtlistener/wiki).
+This repository and the steps supercede the manual process [described](https://github.com/freelawproject/courtlistener/wiki/Installing-CourtListener-on-Ubuntu-Linux) in the CourtListener [wiki](https://github.com/freelawproject/courtlistener/wiki).
 They are intended to make the creation of a dev environment about as easy as a `vagrant up` command.

 ## Step 1:  Install prerequisites